was a V-Class destroyer ordered from Beardmore at Dalmuir, Glasgow and

 the lights of Weymouth and the Salvation Army hostel and to take walks

 to the hillside and through the town.

-anchor in the Clyde when war was declared.
+anchor in the Clyde.
 On this day I learned one of

 the rules of survival.
 The Bosun came into the mess deck at about noon

 and asked if anyone could ride a bicycle, he got two offers, I and